-We talked to João Melo, CEO/CFO of Open Grow, about urban farming, and he had the following to say:-
+João Melo, CEO/CFO of Open Grow tells us about urban farming and the impact of Covid-19.

 First of all, how are you and your family doing in these COVID-19 times?